JenieX/web-development-with-jonas/html-css-course/04-Design/README.md

 ### Plain/Neutral

-Design that gets out of the way by using neutral and small typefaces, and a very structured layout.
-Common in big corporations.
+Design that gets out of the way by using **neutral and small typefaces**, and a very structured layout. **Common in big corporations**.

 | Ingredient    | Description                                                                                             |
 | ------------- | ------------------------------------------------------------------------------------------------------- |